mohanson/daze/README.md

 $ go get -u -v github.com/mohanson/daze/cmd/daze

 # server port
-# you need a linux machine that can access the Internet, and enter the following command:
+# you need a machine that can access the Internet, and enter the following command:
 $ daze server -l 0.0.0.0:51958

 # client port
-# use the following command to link your server:
+# use the following command to link your server(replace $SERVER with your server ip):
 $ daze client -s $SERVER:51958 -l 127.0.0.1:51959 -dns 114.114.114.114:53
 # now, you are free to visit Internet
 $ daze cmd curl https://google.com